 The Hyyer Creative CEO said his agency has been fortunate enough to get majority of its free promotion from word-of-mouth.
-Fuller has been able to partner with notable celebrities like Lena Waithe, Kevin Durant, and Pharrell Williams.
+Fuller has been able to partner with notable celebrities like Lena Waithe, Yara Shahidi and Kevin Hart.

 “A lot of our big client projects rooted from preparation meeting opportunity, and just building a namesake in the LA entertainment community,” Fuller said.
 “A lot of our opportunities came from my mentors working in this space.”

 One aspect that has helped Fuller grow Hyyer Creative’s business is building a strong network.
 When he first moved to LA, he interned for a DJ, which Fuller said put him in rooms he wouldn’t have otherwise been in.